Drug and Alcohol Rehab Treatment in Merseyside

 Addiction manifests itself in many different ways and it’s rare for addiction to be unaccompanied by mental health problems.
 Unlike many purely physical illnesses, addiction manifests itself uniquely in each individual it affects.
 For this reason, it’s important for drug and alcohol rehabs in Merseyside to offer tailored treatment that takes into account your unique symptoms.

-Before you drug and alcohol rehab programme begins, you will undertake a complete clinical assessment.
+Before your drug and alcohol rehab programme begins, you will undertake a complete clinical assessment.
 The aim of this assessment is to help staff members formulate a unique treatment plan that reflects your needs.
 This plan will pay particular attention to the severity of your addiction, your age, your sex, your lifestyle and any physical and mental health issues you may be experiencing.

-During this initial consultation, you will also discuss your goals and objectives you wish to pursue during the course of your rehab treatment.
+During this initial consultation, you will also discuss the goals and objectives you wish to pursue during the course of your rehab treatment.
 Those designing your treatment programme will attempt to merge your objectives into your programme as much as practically possible.

 Some common therapy techniques that feature in most treatment programmes include medical detox, group therapy, one-to-one therapy, nutrition, educational workshops/lectures, 12-step work, Cognitive behavioural therapy (CBT), trauma therapy, holistic therapies and dialectical behaviour therapy (DBT), relapse prevention and aftercare.